UPDATE: This article was updated and revised with new information on July 19, 2019.

 Intense Pain Relief: Arnica

 When your pain intensifies without warning, try all-natural arnica (otherwise known as Mountain Tobacco) gel.
-It’s made from Arnica montana, a yellow-orange flower from the mountain regions of Europe.
+It’s made from arnica montana, a flower native to Europe.
 It’s also available in any health food store, and some have compared its effectiveness to ibuprofen.
 You can even apply arnica gel up to three times a day to treat arthritis pain.
 Make sure not to rub it on broken skin so as to avoid irritation, according to Harvard Health.

 Full-Body Pain Preventer: Pelvic Power Tilt